ga4gh/data-security/DSIP/DSIP_v4.0.md

 -   Data processors’ audit log records should be integratable with existing enterprise security monitoring tools.

--   Data controllers and their processors are jointly responsible for implementing the capability to generate an accounting of accesses to and disclosures of data that may be associated with the individual’s identity.
+-   Data controllers and their processors must jointly implement the capability to generate an accounting of accesses to and disclosures of data that may be associated with the individual’s identity.